KAZAKHSTAN: Five years' jail for Islamic talks

 Seventh-day Adventist prisoner of conscience Yklas Kabduakasov, imprisoned under Criminal Code Article 174, is due for release at the beginning of October.
 He has been encouraged in prison in Pavlodar by many letters he has received from fellow-Christians around the world (see below).

-More prisoners of conscience punished for exercising freedom of religion or belief have had their bank accounts frozen after being added to the financial blacklist (see below).
+More prisoners of conscience punished for exercising freedom of religion or belief have had their bank accounts frozen after being added to the Financial Monitoring Committee List (see below).

 Kokshetau: Seytzhanov's five year prison term